 Online Agreements Can Save You Money

 Each decision about your online agreements is important because it will affect every one of your users.
-For example, it may seem like a good idea to use an online agreement that your users are not required to take any action to accept (often referred to as a “browsewrap” agreement).
-However, browsewrap agreements are much less likely to be enforceable than online “clickwrap” agreements that require users to click an “I accept” button.
-In a recent case, Zappos was sued by class-action lawyers representing Zappos’ customers after a security breach.
+For example, it may seem like a good idea, particularly from a marketing/user interface perspective, to use an online agreement that your users are not required to take any action to accept (often referred to as a “browsewrap” agreement).
+However, browsewrap agreements are much less likely to be enforceable than online “clickwrap” agreements that require users to affirmatively click an “I accept” button.
+In one recent case, Zappos was sued by class-action lawyers representing Zappos’ customers after a security breach.
 The Zappos TOU included a provision that required arbitration in order to avoid costly class action lawsuits, but the court found that Zappos’ TOU were not enforceable because Zappo’s had used a browsewrap agreement.